General Adoption Information

 Not every dog is a great match for young children.
 Some dogs may be too rambunctious or too shy to be a good pet for a young family.
 Similarly, if there is a frail elderly or disabled family member in your household, the energy level of a dog should be considered.

-Ask yourself if any of your family members are allergic to pets, are afraid of animals, or just don’t enjoy being with animals.
+Ask yourself if any of your family members are allergic to pets, afraid of animals, or just don’t enjoy being with animals.
 All family members should meet the dog before you decide to adopt.

 96326